-As we mentioned, fine particulates are the deadliest form of air pollution due to their ability to penetrate deep into the lungs and bloodstream unfiltered, causing cancerous DNA mutations, heart attacks, lung cancers and premature death.
-Sometimes PM is visible in the form of smog (if fog is present), but is often invisible, with the smallest particles being the most hazardous floating around us in air.
+As we mentioned, fine particulates are the deadliest form of air pollution due to their ability to penetrate deep into the lungs and bloodstream unfiltered, causing cancerous DNA mutations, heart attacks, lung cancers, and premature death.
+Sometimes PM is visible in the form of smog (if the fog is present), but is often invisible, with the smallest particles being the most hazardous floating around us in air.

 While climate change has placed the world’s focus on reducing CO2 emissions, such gases are not harmful to humans in small amounts.
 However, there is no safe level of PM (particulate matter) — and with every increase of 10 μg/m3 in say PM10 increasing lung cancer incidents by 22%, with the smaller PM2.5 particles even deadlier at 36%, follow that math and you will quickly add 2900%+ increased risk of lung cancer on a bad days of pollution.

 With PM10 levels in Sarajevo among the highest in Europe, reaching up to 400+ μg/m3 (8 times the daily legal limit in EU), so it is important for you and those you love to stay informed of the dangers of particulate matter and the hazardous levels present in the air in Sarajevo.
-From our measuring over last 2 years we know that PM2.5 and PM1 are at similar or worst scary levels like PM10, making situation even more critical.
+From our measuring over the last 5 years we know that PM2.5 and PM1 are at similar or worst scary levels like PM10, making the situation even more critical.